Advice From A Professional Roofer

 Noise: Metal roofing has no sound barriers.
 Meaning, that if there is any sort of weather, such as rain, wind, or hail, you will hear every ‘thud’ on your roof.
 Some customers enjoy the sound of rain, however, the sounds can get irksome over time and normally lead to an eventual replacement for a new, less noisy material.

 Maintenance: Clay and metal roofing require a lot of maintenance over time — this is the primary reason why we refuse to install metal roofing.
-Not only is the roof installation a huge hassle, but maintenance is a reoccurring issue that never goes away.
+Not only is the roof installation a huge hassle, but maintenance is a recurring issue that never goes away.
 The material can chip over time and can easily be damaged.
 To limit damage, roofers will normally install metal roofing in a top-down pattern, so they will not need to step on the materials.
 The issue with this type of roofing is that you will, eventually, need to have someone on your roof, either for inspections, plumbing, or electrical.
 Though metal may look sophisticated, the amount of money to install and maintain them is not worth it.

 Cost: This is obviously one of the important factors when choosing a roofing material, whether it be metal or something more useful, such as an asphalt roof.
 Metal roofing costs around $150 to $600 per 100 square feet to install.
 Depending on the size of your home, this cost could be incredibly expensive.

 If you are interested in roof repairs or roof installation service, we are happy to help you with your project.
 Sargeant’s Roofing is here to help guide you to the roof perfect for you and suitable for where you live.
 If you would like to use our services, visit us online!